 The development of the CIP involved both internal and external consultation for key messages, priorities, and needs.
 Information from the faculties on the evolution of teaching and research priorities and initiatives, including pan-Albertan and Campus Alberta activities, was solicited in Fall 2011.
 This information was integrated with other consultations regarding the operating pressures associated with shared research resources and services, and ongoing dialogue on emerging initiatives with local, national, and international external stakeholders.
 In addition to informal dialogue among units across CARI institutions, there were also structured meetings with the senior executive teams of the University of Calgary and the University of Lethbridge in December 2011 and early January 2012.
-These meetings identified themes and pressures that are distinct to the CARIs within Campus Alberta system as a whole, and this document reflects that Campus Alberta consultation.
+These meetings identified themes and pressures that are distinct to the CARIs within the Campus Alberta system as a whole, and this document reflects that Campus Alberta consultation.

 The U of A's Office of the Vice-President (University Relations) assumed overall responsibility for the process of preparing the CIP and leading it through the review and governance approval process.
 Once the final CIP is prepared, the entire document is taken through several rounds of briefings and consultations.
 Based upon the U of A's governance structure, the review process involved the President's Executive Committee, General Faculties Council (Academic Planning Committee), the Board Finance and Property Committee, the Board Learning and Discovery Committee, and the full Board of Governors.
-The review process involved detailed briefings of the CIP to these committees, along with motions recommending approval from the Academic Planning Committee (BLDC) and motions from BFPC and BLDC to the Board of Governors recommending approval.
+The review process involved detailed briefings of the CIP to these committees, along with motions recommending approval from the Academic Planning Committee to the Board Finance and Property Committee (BFPC) and the Board Learning and Discovery Committee (BLDC) and motions from BFPC and BLDC to the Board of Governors recommending approval.
 The Board of Governors was the university's final approving body of the CIP.
-Upon approval by the Board of Governors, the document is submitted under the signature of the chair to the minister of Advanced Education and Technology.
+Upon approval by the Board of Governors, the document is submitted under the signature of the chair to the Minister of Advanced Education and Technology.